 - Safrai, S. et al. (1974), The Jewish People in the First Century (Brill: Boston), vols.
 1-2. ↩

 - We do have references to ‘super-apostles’ (ὑπερλίαν ἀποστόλων) in 2 Corinthians (11:5, 12:11).
 If you are a Christian who reveres the apostolic era, however, surely you would not want to believe that this refers to all or some of the Twelve?
 It would be odd that he chose not to refer to any good models of apostleship, other than himself, were the others alive at this point.
 I concede, in fairness, that his likely penultimate authentic letter, Romans (16:7), makes a present tense remark about Andronicus and Junia being ‘prominent among the apostles’.
 I think this should be interpreted simply to mean that Paul had a wide definition of ‘apostles’ and that Andronicus and Junia were considered ‘of note’ within this ‘messenger’ group, of which he himself was one.
 After all, Paul also designates Silas and Timothy ‘apostles’.
 He explicitly mentions the Twelve in his earlier letters, such as 1 Corinthians and Galatians, yet does not mention them in his later ones.
 This is a weaker “argument by silence”, yet it is worth noting and gives a picture that Peter, Matthew and a few key others may have died in the intermittent period.
-For a strong defence of the translation ‘prominent among’ vs. ‘well known to’, see (among many others): Bauckham, R. (2002), Gospel Women: Studies of Named Women in the Gospels (Eerdmans: Grand Rapids). ↩
+For a good defence of the translation ‘prominent among’ vs. ‘well known to’, see (among others): Bauckham, R. (2002), Gospel Women: Studies of Named Women in the Gospels (Eerdmans: Grand Rapids). ↩

 - Nagar, Y. and Torgeë, H. (2003), ‘Biological Characteristics of Jewish Burial in the Hellenistic and Early Roman Periods’, Israel Exploration Journal, 53:2, p.
-167. The sample in this study comprises 227 individuals and the rough lifespan limit at 65 years old is not contradicted by any other paper I have read in researching this post. ↩
+167. The sample in this study comprises 227 individuals and the rough lifespan top-end limit at 65 years old is not contradicted by any other paper I have read in researching this post. ↩

 - Josephus, The Wars of the Jews, VI.9.3.
 (Link) ↩